 II.
-Public service mandate (Spezifieller Leistungsauftrag)
+Public service mandate (Spezieller Leistungsauftrag)

-The public service mandate of the Canton of Zurich to Zürcher Kantonalbank, as formulated in the Cantonal Bank Act, consists of the supply mandate, the support mandate and the sustainability mandate.
+The public service mandate of the Canton of Zurich to Zürcher Kantonalbank, as formulated in the Cantonal Bank Act, consists of the service mandate, the support mandate and the sustainability mandate.

 III.
-Service obligation (Versorgungsauftrag)
+Service mandate (Versorgungsauftrag)

 ZKB provides the people and the economy with the financial services of a universal bank.
-These include payment transactions, saving, investing, financing, retirement planning, financial planning, taxes and estate planning.
-When doing so, ZKB pays particular attention to the concerns of small and mediumsized enterprises, employees, agriculture and public authorities.
-ZKB also promotes home ownership and affordable housing.
-The ZKB product portfolio is extremely broad and includes services outside the scope of those provided by traditional universal banks.
-ZKB provides its clients with an excellent client experience across all channels, regardless of whether it is in the physical or digital world.
+These include payment transactions, saving, investing, financing, retirement planning, financial planning, taxes and succession planning.
+When doing so, ZKB pays particular attention to the concerns of small and medium-sized enterprises, employees, agriculture and public-sector corporations.
+ZKB also promotes home ownership, construction of affordable housing as well as the achievement of greenhouse gas neutrality.